av1155/av1155/README.md

 # <p align="center">< 👋 Hi there, I'm Andrea! /></p>

-I'm currently pursuing a B.S. in Computer Science with a Minor in Mathematics at the University of Miami 🎓, originally from 🇪🇸.
+I'm pursuing a B.S. in Computer Science with a Minor in Mathematics at the University of Miami 🎓, originally from 🇪🇸.
 I have a strong passion for technology and programming.

-Currently, I'm focused on expanding my skills in Java and Python.
+Lately, I have been learning more lower-level Computer Science concepts to truly understand how things work under the hood.

 I'm proficient in several programming languages, including Python, Java, C/C++, JavaScript, HTML, CSS, Bash, and Lua.
 I'm also well-versed in Git for version control.
 I love working from the terminal!
 It's my go-to place for getting things done, and I'm always tinkering with my Neovim configuration to make it just right for me.

 I'm passionate about maintaining a highly efficient development environment.
 Key tools in my toolkit include Kitty, Neovim, Tmux, Lazygit, Miniforge, Homebrew, and Oh My Zsh.
 I also have a [custom bootstrap script](https://gitfront.io/r/av1155/19cAs3DhXmSD/.dotfiles/) for quick environment setup and maintenance that I use regularly.

 I'm open to collaboration and always interested in connecting with fellow developers.
-If you're looking to collaborate on projects or discuss tech-related topics, feel free to reach out.
+Feel free to reach out if you want to collaborate on projects or discuss tech-related topics.

-In addition to coding, I have experience with tools like Flask, PyTorch, TensorFlow, Git, Docker, and Jupyter.
+In addition to coding, I have experience with tools like Flask, PyTorch, TensorFlow, Git, Docker, Jupyter, and many other frameworks such as Bootstrap and TailwindCSS.
 I'm comfortable working on both Unix and Windows operating systems.

 🤝 If you're interested in connecting with me or collaborating on a project, feel free to reach out!
 You can find me on [LinkedIn](https://linkedin.com/in/andrea-venti).